TeamRizu/outfox-wiki/translation.md

 ### Stepmania-TranslatorViewMaker

 [Stepmania-TranslatorViewMaker](https://github.com/Tiny-Foxes/Stepmania-TranslatorViewMaker) is a tool made by [Snil4](https://github.com/snil4).
+It supports any OS that has python 3 installed.

 > _Have you ever tried to translate a program like OutFox and wondered "Hmm, now where can I find that line in the .ini?"
 Now there's no need to wonder!
 This program will make a translator view file for your translation .ini and make you translation job easier._